Enable Cookies in Chrome

 Search for the Cookies settings

-The main interface for Chrome's settings will appear, with a dark blue search box at the very top.
+The main interface for Chrome's settings will appear, with a search box at the very top.
 (If you only see the magnifying glass icon, either click it or drag your browser window a bit wider to make the search box appear).

 Chrome has hundreds of different configuration options, so to quickly go to the Cookies settings, type the word "cookie" into the search box and Chrome will filter out options which don't match.

-After you've typed "cookie" in the search, there will still be a number of different options listed, so you need to scroll down to the bottom of the settings screen where you will see a section named Content settings.
+After you've typed "cookie" in the search, there will still be a number of different options listed, so you need to scroll down to the bottom of the settings screen where you will see a section named Site settings.

 Click the "Cookies" item

-Now that you've gone into the Content settings section, you'll see the first option there is Cookies.
+Now that you've gone into the Site settings section, you'll see the first option there is Cookies.
 You'll notice that it's still highlighted yellow due to your search for it.
 Click it to see your Cookies settings.

 Choose your preferred Cookies settings